 Corporate Trustee

-Standing Order No. 2.2 outlines the Trust’s responsibilities as a corporate trustee for the management of funds it holds on trust, along with SO 2.3 that states the Trust’s accountability to the Charities Commission for charitable funds.
+Standing Order No. 2.2 outlines the Trust’s responsibilities as a corporate trustee for the management of funds it holds on trust, along with SO 2.3 that states the Trust’s accountability to the Charity Commission for charitable funds.

 The discharge of the Trust’s corporate trustee responsibilities are distinct from its responsibilities for exchequer funds and may not necessarily be discharged in the same manner, but there must still be adherence to the overriding general principles of financial regularity, prudence and propriety.
 Trustee responsibilities cover both charitable and non-charitable purposes.